 - provide guidance on how to think about using Sourcegraph/drive adoption (ie more proactive in nature guidance)

 - for employment verifications, we can reply and send the requestor to our Truework landing page where they can get what they need.

-Step 9: If there is no action for CS, use the “no action for CS macro” and leave a reason why not – remember, these internal notes sync to Salesforce so CEs know our decision making.
-This macro should also change the assignee to Virginia, which is important so these tickets don’t count in the support metric data.
-You may then submit the ticket as solved.
+Step 8: If there is no action for CS, use the “no action for CS macro” in Zendesk and leave a reason why not then submit the ticket as solved.